AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Check out the chart below for more details on interlock laws by state.4

-State How long a DUI will stay on your driving record Limit to be considered increased BAC Increased BAC penalty Administrative license suspension on first offense Limited driving privileges during suspension When are ignition interlocks mandatory?
-Term used to describe interlock Length of time required to use interlock
+State Time DUI stays record Increased BAC threshold Increased BAC penalty Administrative license suspension on first offense5 Limited driving privileges during suspension When are ignition interlocks mandatory?
+Term used to describe interlock Time required to use interlock

 Alabama 5 years 0.15 6 months of additional interlock requirement 90 days Must apply for hardship license Mandatory for high BAC (0.15 and above) and repeat convictions; highly incentivized for first convictions Ignition interlock device (IID) First offense, BAC under 0.15: 6 months